Classification of Enriques surfaces with finite automorphism group in characteristic 2: Conductrix

+In \cite{ES}, Ekedahl and Shepherd-Barron studied "exceptional" Enriques surfaces using the conductrix associated to their canonical cover.
+Recall the following structural result.

-\begin{prop} {\rm (Ekedahl and Shepherd-Barron \cite[Proposition 0.5]{ES}, Dolgachev and Liedtke \cite[Proposition 1.3.8]{DL})} Let $X$ be a classical or supersingular Enriques surface and $A$ its conductrix.
+\begin{prop} {\rm (Ekedahl and Shepherd-Barron \cite[Proposition 0.5]{ES} )} Let $X$ be an Enriques surface and $A$ its conductrix.
 Assume $A\not= 0$.
-Then $A$ is $1$-connected.
-Moreover $A^2=-2$ and the normalization of the canonical cover has either four rational double points of type $A_1$ as singularities or one rational double point of type $D_4$. \end{prop}
+Then, $A$ is $1$-connected.
+Moreover, $A^2=-2$, $A$ is supported on $(-2)$-curves and the normalization of the canonical cover has either four rational double points of type $A_1$ as singularities or one rational double point of type $D_4$. \end{prop}

-In the paper \cite{ES}, Ekedahl and Shepherd-Barron gave possibilities of the conductrices for quasi-elliptic and elliptic fibrations in characteristic 2.
-In Section \ref{possibledualgraph}, we will use their classification of the conductrices (\cite[Theorems 2.2, 3.1]{ES}).
-For simplicity, we say an $A_1$-singularity or a $D_4$-singularity for a rational double point of type $A_1$ or of type $D_4$ respectively.
-Also we will use the symbol $nA_1$ for $n$ rational double points of type $A_1$.
+The following Lemma is the reason why there is a relation between the conductrix of an Enriques surface and singular fibers of its genus one fibrations. \begin{lemma} Ekedahl and Shepherd-Barron \cite[Lemma 0.9]{ES}{\rm )} Let $X$ be an Enriques surface, $\rho: \tilde{X} \to X$ its canonical cover and $\pi: X \to {\bf P}^1$ a genus one fibration.
+Then the morphism $\rho$ factors through the pullback $X_F$ of $\pi$ by the Frobenius map on ${\bf P}^1$.
+The map $\tilde{X} \to X_F$ is an isomorphism outside of the double fibers of $\pi$. \end{lemma}

+\begin{lemma} Let $X$ be an Enriques surface with conductrix $A$.
+Let $\pi$ be a genus one fibration on $X$. \begin{enumerate} \item[$(1)$] If $\pi$ is a quasi-elliptic fibration, then the curve of cusps of $\pi$ is a component of $A$ with multiplicity $1$ and all other components of $A$ are contained in fibers of $\pi$. \item[$(2)$] If $\pi$ is an elliptic fibration, then $A$ is contained in one fiber of $\pi$. \end{enumerate} In particular, $\pi$ is elliptic if and only if $A$ is contained in a fiber of $\pi$. \end{lemma}

+\begin{proof} A non-zero regular $1$-form $\eta$ on $X$ is given by the pullback of a regular $1$-form on ${\bf P}^1$ (see \cite{Ka2}).
+Assume $\pi$ is quasi-elliptic.
+Let $F$ be a general cuspidal fiber and $t$ a local parameter at $\pi(F)$.
+Then, locally around the cusp, $F$ is given by the equation $\pi^*t = y^2 + x^3$ (Bombieri-Mumford \cite[Proposition 4]{BM2}), hence $\pi^*(dt) = x^2dx$ which vanishes twice at the cusp.
+Therefore, the curve of cusps is a component of $A$ with multiplicity $1$.
+Similarly, for an arbitrary genus one fibration, one shows that $\eta$ does not vanish on any smooth point of a fiber of $\pi$.
+Since $A$ is connected by Proposition \ref{ES}, this yields the second claim. \end{proof}

+Recall that the minimal dissolution of a double cover $Y \to X$ of surfaces with $X$ smooth and $Y$ normal is the successive blow-up of points on $X$ lying under singular points of $Y$.
+For an Enriques surface $X$ we call the minimal dissolution of the double cover $\tilde{X}_{norm} \to X$, where $\tilde{X}_{norm}$ is the normalization of the canonical cover $\tilde{X}$, the minimal dissolution of $X$ and denote it by $X_{diss}$.
+The normalization $\tilde{X}_{sm}$ of $X_{diss}$ in $K(\tilde{X})$ is the minimal resolution of singularities of $\tilde{X}_{norm}$ if $\tilde{X}_{norm}$ has only rational singularities (which holds e.g. if $\tilde{X}_{norm} \neq \tilde{X}$ by Proposition \ref{ES}), but it is not minimal in general.
+The following diagram, where the vertical arrows are finite morphisms of degree $2$ and the horizontal arrows are birational morphisms, summarizes this discussion.